Updated: 3 days ago

 A solar array produces power (measured in kilowatt-hours, or kWh) during the day.
 Some of this energy feeds the devices and appliances in your home in real-time.
 (Even if you’re not home, things like your fridge, computers, or modem still use power.)

 But, when the sun is at its peak, your system generates far more kilowatts than you need.
 With net metering, this energy doesn’t go to waste.
 It feeds back into the grid, so other folks in your area can run their homes on green energy.
 Importantly, you get paid the power you supply by the utility company.
-Your meter counts the kilowatt-hours and your utility company credits your electric bill for the corresponding amount.
+Your meter counts the kilowatt-hours, and your utility company credits your electric bill for the corresponding amount.

 Then, when the sun goes down or during times of lower solar production, like winter, the energy you use from the grid is largely or entirely paid for by the credits you’ve accumulated during the day or summer.

-Net Metering by State
+Net Metering vs. Off-Grid

 By Julia Westbrook